mndscp/snug-keyboard-layout/README.md

 One option that you have to maximize comfort for yourself is to flip the right inner column.
 Depending on the type of keyboard you use you might find one or the other way more comfortable to use.
 In German the letter `y` is almost non-existent so giving that letter the worst position is only natural.
 However in English it's used a lot.
 You can choose the variation with which you find typing the word `you` more enjoyable.

 ```
-Default inner column
+Default
 y f o u '
  p n e i a
-j m / , .
+  j h / , .
 ```

 ```
-Flipped inner column
+Flipped
 j f o u '
  p n e i a
-y m / , .
+  y h / , .
 ```

 You could do the same thing on the left hand but I don't see any advantages there, common bigrams like `mb` and `bl` would become harder to type.
 In general with any layout you can usually move around keys within the same finger group.
 So if you re-arrange index keys to your liking or flip columns the important properties of the layout should stay the same because no letters change fingers.

 ## History

-After trying out several alternate keyboard layouts including [Colemak DH](https://colemakmods.github.io/mod-dh/), [ColemaQ](https://colemaq.github.io/), [ColemaQ-F](https://colemaq.github.io/variants.html), Colemak-Qi, Colemak Qi;x, [ISRT](https://notgate.github.io/layout/), Crustmak and Snu Snu, I did feel that the layout journey was going well but all these layouts had one thing in common: They were made with English in mind.
-They were great for typing in English.
-Not too good for typing in German.
+After trying out several alternate keyboard layouts including [Colemak DH](https://colemakmods.github.io/mod-dh/), [ColemaQ](https://colemaq.github.io/), [ColemaQ-F](https://colemaq.github.io/variants.html), Colemak Qi;x, Colemak Qiou, [ISRT](https://notgate.github.io/layout/), Crustmak and Snu Snu, I did feel that the layout journey was going well but all these layouts had one thing in common: They were made with English in mind.
+They were great for typing in English and not optimal for typing in German.
 Many of them did not care about the `sc` and `eu` bigrams which are not common in English but very common in German.
+Optimizing for both languages was going to be difficult.

 The last layout that I had tried out was called **Sertain**, made by Smudge.
-I did like it but I did not like the name so I dubbed it **Snu Snu** because the creator's name started with Snu back then and it's a fun [Futurama reference](https://www.youtube.com/watch?v=fNsrvnHJdco) :)
+I did like it a lot but I did not like the name so I dubbed it **Snu Snu** because the creator's name started with Snu back then and it's a fun [Futurama reference](https://www.youtube.com/watch?v=fNsrvnHJdco) :)

 Snug can be called a mod of Snu Snu, with its first iteration, a quite alternation-heavy version, looking quite similar.